Mariners vs. Red Sox Player Props Betting Odds

-Julio Rodriguez and Justin Turner are two of the top players with prop bets on the table when the Seattle Mariners and the Boston Red Sox play at T-Mobile Park on Tuesday (at 9:40 PM ET).
+Julio Rodriguez is one of the top players with prop bets available when the Seattle Mariners and the Boston Red Sox square off at T-Mobile Park on Wednesday (beginning at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!